Great Dane afraid and running away on the walk

-We have a 115 lb female Great Dane (three-year-old Cleopatre).
-We just began three months ago to walk her (on-leash) daily for forty minutes.
-She was doing fine until we met a group of nine (unleashed) dogs barking at us like crazy.
+We have a 115-lb female Great Dane, Cleopatre.
+She is 3 years old.
+We just began three months ago to walk her on-leash daily for forty minutes.
+She was doing fine until we met a group of nine unleashed dogs barking at us like crazy.
 At one point, I got scared.
 Now, she reacts in a way that I can't go alone with her; she’s too strong.
 Each time we meet one of them, precisely the black Lab, she goes nuts.
 We can’t control her at all, or, if she could run at his house, she will do it.
 I have to tell you that it wasn’t so bad before, I was able to control her.
 She was a real pleasure to walk.

 We do want to continue, but we do need your help.
 I need to add that she’s over-protective with us.
 We use the walk as a way for her to meet people and other dogs, and exercise her.